Jahid-08/ticket-lifecycle/README.md

 <img width="492" alt="image" src="https://github.com/user-attachments/assets/25d75a75-0db3-461d-b5d1-e48f975d231a" />
 </p>
 <p>

+**Ticket Resolution Overview**

-So here, we just simulated working through a ticket as an agent.
-You can see in the ticket thread everything that was done.
-This is a high level overview of what the process of working through a ticket is like.
+We have now simulated working through a ticket as an agent.

+In the **Ticket Thread**, you can see a record of all actions taken.
+This provides a high-level overview of the ticket-handling process, demonstrating how tickets are managed from submission to resolution.

 </p>
 <br />